Coloured Pencil Comparisons

 Added: White pencils trialled on Black paper

-If you asked 10 Coloured pencil Artists which Coloured pencil they recommended, there would be many different answers.
-The truth is, because each Artist works on different paper/supports using various techniques, one pencil range could never fit every single need and is the reason for so many brands out there, great for those who like to work with different brands and even better for those Artists that like collecting them, however it can be overwhelming for those who are new to Coloured pencils and need some guidance, all those pencil brands on offer can be very daunting.
-I trialled these pencils for my own purposes initially but thought I would share my findings as it may help other CP Artists out there who are looking to buy their very first pencil range or for those looking to expand their pencil cases.
-I personally believe that an Artist adapts to their product more than the product adapting to us (more on this at the bottom of the page) but this is not an article that will tell you which brand you should buy or which is the best pencil range, that is for you to decide, however I hope this article gives you some good pointers of each brand before spending a lot of money on pencils that may not be suited to your style.
+If you asked 10 coloured pencil artists which pencil range they recommended, there would be many different answers.
+The truth is, because each artist works on different paper/supports using various techniques, one pencil range could never fit every single need and is the reason for so many brands out there, great for those who like to work with different brands and even better for those artists that like collecting them, however it can be overwhelming for those who are new to coloured pencils and need some guidance, all those pencil brands on offer can be very daunting.
+I trialled these pencils for my own purposes initially but thought I would share my findings as it may help other CP artists out there who are looking to buy their very first pencil range or for those looking to expand their pencil cases.
+I personally believe that an artist adapts to their product more than the product adapting to us (more on this at the bottom of the page) but this is not an article that will tell you which brand you should buy or which is the best pencil range, that is for you to decide, however I hope this article gives you some good pointers of each brand before spending a lot of money on pencils that may not be suited to your style.

-The 'tests' shown on this page pick out the 6 most important factors that a pencil range can offer me in my own work and they need to be able to:
+The 'tests' shown on this page pick out the six most important factors that a pencil range can offer me in my own work and they need to be able to:

 *Berol Karisma - These pencils were made in the UK by the company Berol (who also used to make the Prismacolors too!) which offered a European version of the Prismacolor Premier pencils, sadly due to falling sales they were discontinued in 2005 but sets, bundles and even single stock of these pencils still turn up on the online auction sites from time to time, so thought I would include them here anyway.
 Read our comprehensive article about these pencils HERE

-The comparison charts shown below were created on a Mid grey paper called 'Ursus' , and this exercise was purposely done on a 220gsm weight.
-I usually work on a 300gsm but the results allow me to show the importance of paper weights too which can be found at the bottom of this page.
+The comparison charts shown below were created on a mid grey paper called 'Ursus', and this exercise was purposely done on a 220gsm weight allowing me to show you the difference between this and a heavier weight 300gsm.
+The results can be found at the bottom of this page.